 - Hemp protein

-Table sugar, maple syrup, and stevia are low-FODMAP sweeteners but avoid products containing these high-FODMAP sweeteners:
+Table sugar, maple syrup, and stevia are low-FODMAP sweeteners.
+However, you should avoid any protein powder containing these high-FODMAP sweeteners:

 - Polyols (Xylitol, Sorbitol, Mannitol, Maltitol, Erythritol, Lactitol, Isomalt)